Anomalous Underscreening in the Restricted Primitive Model

 Simulation and theoretical studies typically explore underscreening by solely varying the concentration exemplified by the large circles in \cref{fig:phase-diagram}.
-Conversely, the experimental parameters which exhibit anomalous underscreening at large concentrations predominantly vary in the Bjerrum length.
+Conversely, the experimental parameters that exhibit anomalous underscreening at large concentrations predominantly vary in the Bjerrum length.
 Thus, previous studies only explore limited parts of parameter space.
-To address this issue we present MD simulations for a wide range of parameters comprehensively screening the phase diagram as illustrated in \cref{fig:phase-diagram}.
+To address this issue, we present MD simulations for a wide range of parameters comprehensively screening the phase diagram as illustrated in \cref{fig:phase-diagram}.
 In particular, this allows us to extract the decay length as a function of the Bjerrum length for several fixed concentrations.
-For each set of parameters $(c,\lambda_{\textrm{B}})$ we run multiple MD simulations of the RPM with $\sigma=0.3$ nm.
-Once equilibrated, we sample the radial pair-distribution functions $g_{\mu\nu}(r)$ and compute the charge correlation $h_{cc}$.
-To extract the principal decay lengths we fit $h_{cc}$ to a superposition of decays $H_i$ (\cref{eq:pole-correlation-function}) accounting for up to three poles and a potential branch point -- \cref{fig:correlation-fit} exemplifies the procedure.
+For each set of parameters $(c,\lambda_{\textrm{B}})$ we run MD simulations of the RPM with $\sigma=0.3$ nm [further details in the Supplemental Material \cite{Note1}; the typical size of the cubic simulation box is $(60$ nm$)^3$].
+Once equilibrated, we sample the radial pair-distribution functions $g_{\mu\nu}(r)$ and compute the charge correlation $h_{\textrm{cc}}$.
+To extract the principal decay lengths, we fit $h_{\textrm{cc}}$ to a superposition of decays $H_i$ [\cref{eq:pole-correlation-function}] accounting for up to three poles and a potential branch point -- \cref{fig:correlation-fit} exemplifies the procedure.